Botanical Information

 Modern Research

-Studies confirm Lysimachia vulgaris’s anti-inflammatory, astringent, and wound-healing properties, supporting its traditional applications.
+Studies confirm Lythrum salicaria’s antimicrobial, astringent, and anti-inflammatory properties, supporting its traditional applications.

-Yellow Loosestrife remains a valuable herb in both traditional and modern herbal medicine, particularly for digestive health, wound healing, and urinary support.
+Purple Loosestrife remains a valuable herb in both traditional and modern herbal medicine, particularly for digestive health, wound healing, and infection control.